 2. Let go of the keys until you see the Apple logo.

-3. Wait for the Mac to restart in Recovery Mode.
+3. Wait for the Mac to restart in macOS Recovery mode.

 You won't see the login window as usual when you restart the Mac.
-Instead, you will see macOS Utilities window in Recovery Mode.
+Instead, you will see macOS Utilities window in macOS Recovery mode.

-Note: If you can't reboot the Mac into Recovery Mode with the keys Command + R, try to restart the Mac again and hold down Command + Option + R or Shift + Command + Option + R immediately until you see a spinning globe.
+Note: If you can't reboot the Mac into macOS Recovery mode with the keys Command + R, try to restart the Mac again and hold down Command + Option + R or Shift + Command + Option + R immediately until you see a spinning globe.

 Step 2: Reformat the Mac drive

-Then you need to reformat the Mac hard disk first to get rid of all data on it in Recovery Mode.
+Then you need to reformat the Mac hard disk first to get rid of all data on it in macOS Recovery mode.